 - Mental health problems, such as depression or anxiety

 - Birth defects in the fetus

-Treatment will depend on your baby's growth, especially the lungs.
+Treatment will depend on the baby's growth, especially the lungs.
 Labor may be allowed to go on in a baby that is more developed.
-The doctor may try to stop labor in baby that is not developed enough.
+The doctor may try to stop labor in a baby that is not developed enough.

 Some ways this may be treated are with: